Sigma Zeta: Symbols

+The colors of Sigma Zeta are blue and white.
+Its publication is The Sigma Zetan.

 Activities

 The annual convention is Sigma Zeta's primary meeting where student members present papers and individual and chapter awards are presented.
 Individual chapters often undertake activities including the hosting of speakers and service projects to benefit their local communities.
 These activities can include programs for younger students at local schools helping to promote science education at early ages.

+In 1947, the three Sigma Zeta members presented the Founders Cup which is awarded to a chapter at each annual convention for papers presented.

 Sigma Zeta's interdisciplinary nature has been described as a benefit for smaller colleges and universities because, "It brings together students from all areas of science and mathematics, including computer science, so they can all work together on projects."

-Qualifications for Membership
+Membership

-Chapters select students for membership that have met the following eligibility criteria:
+Chapters select students for membership who have met the following eligibility criteria: